MananGandhi1810/devto-permit-hackathon/README.md

 -   **Docker**: Containerization platform for deploying and managing services.
 -   **Docker Compose**: Tool for defining and running multi-container applications.
 -   **Bitnami PostgreSQL**: Preconfigured PostgreSQL image for database services.
+Used for storing application data, user information, and audit logs.
 -   **Bitnami Redis**: Preconfigured Redis image for caching and session management.
+Used for rate limiting.

 ## Installation